MaximosSarmpas/Max-Employee-Tracker/README.md

   1. Clone repository to local machine.
 2.Open integrated terminal in personal IDE.
 3.Run "npm i" to install dependencies

   ## Usage
   1.Create database and schema in MySQL using schema.sql.
-2.Insert datain MySQL using seed.sql.
+2.Insert data in MySQL using seed.sql.
 3.Run "node index.js" in opened integrated terminal.
 4.Answer all prompts in command-line to manage database

   ## Tests
   node index.js